fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 ### Note on exports

-We have used two different kings of exports in this parts.
+We have used two different kinds of exports in this parts.
 Firstly, eg. the file <i>utils/logger.js</i> does the export as follows:

 ```js
 const info = (...params) => {